riccardoperra/statebuilder/README.md

 `StateBuilder` is an agnostic state management library built on the top of SolidJS reactivity.

-It's built to be an extremely modular system, with an API that allows you to add methods, utilities and custom behaviors in an easier way.
+It's built to be an **extremely modular system**, with an API that allows you to add methods, utilities and custom behaviors to your store in an easier way.
 Of course, this come with a built-in TypeScript support.

+Solid already provides the primitives to build a state manager system thanks to signals and stores.
+What's missing is a well-defined pattern to follow while building your application.

+Thanks to `StateBuilder` you can **compose** the approach you like to handle your state.

 ## Table of contents

-// TODO

 - [Architecture](#architecture)
 - [Getting started](#getting-started)